 - You can try to lobby your university to include sustainability criteria in the tendering process before a new tender is published.

 - You can lobby a caterer to adopt more sustainable food practices while they have an ongoing contract.
 This has been done quite successfully by Green Offices in Maastricht, Utrecht and Wageningen.
 If you want to be involved in lobbying like this, it may be a good idea to read about European tender processes.

 (4) Run events and campaigns to promote sustainable food

 If you decide to pick students and staff as the leverage point, a great practice is to run events and campaigns to encourage more sustainable food consumption at your university.
 A common practice is to start sustainable food university campaigns to encourage voluntary Meatless Mondays, vegan weeks or other sustainable habits.
 A great example is the SusTasty food festival by Green Office Utrecht.
 Another option is to screen a sustainability documentary related to food, and to then discuss this topic with participants.
-(Learn more how to engage students on the Sustainabe Development Goals.
+To get started, you can learn more about how to engage students on the Sustainable Development Goals.

 (5) Improve labelling of products

 Your caterer might already offer sustainable food at your university.
 However, these might not be clearly labelled or promoted.
 Better labelling helps students and staff to know which products to buy, if they want to make the more sustainable food choices.
 However, you have to be careful not to engage in greenwashing, by for example promoting labels with low sustainability standards.

 A major issue with catering is always the packaging of products.
 Often people focus on reducing the amount of packaging, switching from plastic to paper and switching from disposable to non-disposable cutlery.
 These measures can be very helpful, but are not always the right choice.